 You also want to make it easy for someone to refer you.
 Providing them with few sentences about you helps ensure they tell the other person what you want them to say and doesn't leave it to chance.
 It also saves the person making the referral a lot of time.
 Here's an example of "the perfect introduction" I give to everyone I meet with:

-I’d like to introduce you to Leading With Courage Networking (LWCN), an all-virtual, B2B networking group for trusted advisors with 10+ years of experience.
+I’d like to introduce you to the Leading With Courage Network (LWCN), an all-virtual, B2B networking group for trusted advisors with 10+ years of experience.
 I instantly thought you might find it of interest based on our recent conversation.
 What I particularly like about LWCN is how all the members have average or above levels of emotional intelligence, the networking is kept fresh by reshuffling the groups at least once a year, I have exclusive access to Subject Matter Experts, and I don't have to spend precious time traveling to and from meetings.

 Have a great meeting!